gitjuzer/AFP-ENG-2018/Requirement specification.md

 5. User can choose between different UI
 6. Multiplayer
 7. Adding monetization
 8. Level Editing, so users can create their own levels!
-9. Monetization varies acording to the level
+9. Android/iOS support
+10. Friendlist: So users can have friends, make groups.

 # Requirements List
 1. Words/Images need to appear on screen